limitl3ss01/kubernetes-microservices-platform/PROJECT_SUMMARY.md

 ## 🎯 Project Overview

-This is a comprehensive **DevOps Portfolio Project** demonstrating advanced cloud-native development practices, container orchestration, and modern infrastructure management.
-The project showcases real-world skills that are highly valued in the DevOps industry.
+This is a comprehensive **Enterprise-Grade Microservices Platform** demonstrating advanced cloud-native development practices, container orchestration, and modern infrastructure management.
+The project showcases production-ready skills and real-world implementation of microservices architecture.

 ## 🏗️ What This Project Demonstrates